-\paragraph{Trust-Region and Projection-Based Methods.} Constrained Policy Optimization (CPO) \citep{cpo} enforces a local approximation of the CMDP constraints within a trust region and performs pure cost-gradient steps when constraints are violated, aiming to always keep policy updates within the feasible region.
+\paragraph{Trust-Region and Projection-Based Methods.} CPO \citep{cpo} enforces a local approximation of the CMDP constraints within a trust region and performs pure cost-gradient steps when constraints are violated, aiming to always keep policy updates feasible.
 FOCOPS \citep{focops} is a first-order method solving almost the same abstract problem for policy updates in the nonparameterised policy space and then projects it back to the parameterised policy.
-P3O \citep{ijcai2022p3o} is a PPO-based constrained RL method motivated by CPO.
+P3O \citep{ijcai2022p3o} is a PPO-based method motivated by CPO.
 It uses a Lagrange multiplier, increasing linearly to a fixed upper bound, and clipped surrogate updates to balance reward improvement with constraint satisfaction.
-Constrained Update Projection (CUP) \citep{cup}, in contrast to CPO, formulates surrogate reward and cost objectives using generalised performance bounds and Generalised Advantage Estimators (GAE), and projects each policy gradient update into the feasible set defined by these surrogates, allowing updates to jointly respect reward and cost approximations. \citet{ctrpo} propose C\!-TRPO, which reshapes the geometry of the policy space by adding a barrier term to the KL divergence so that trust regions contain only safe policies (see \cref{sec:ctrpo} for an extended discussion).
-However, similar to CPO, C\!-TRPO switches to pure cost-gradient updates when the policy becomes infeasible, entering a dedicated recovery phase.
-In follow-up work, \citet{c3po} introduced C3PO, which resembles P3O and relaxes hard constraints using a clipped penalty on constraint violations.
+CUP \citep{cup}, in contrast to CPO, formulates surrogate reward and cost objectives using generalised performance bounds and GAEs, and projects each policy gradient update into the feasible set defined by these surrogates, allowing updates to jointly respect reward and cost approximations. \cite{ctrpo} propose C\!-TRPO, which reshapes the geometry of the policy space by adding a barrier term to the KL divergence so trust regions contain only safe policies (see \cref{sec:ctrpo}).
+Like CPO, C\!-TRPO switches to a dedicated recovery phase with pure cost-gradient updates when the policy becomes infeasible. \cite{c3po} introduces C3PO, which resembles P3O and relaxes hard constraints using a clipped penalty on constraint violations.

-\paragraph{Reward–Cost Switching.} CRPO \citep{crpo} is a constrained RL method that alternates between reward maximistion and cost minimistion depending on whether the current cost estimate indicates the policy is infeasible.
+\paragraph{Reward–Cost Switching.} CRPO \citep{crpo} is a constrained RL method that alternates between reward maximisation and cost minimistion depending on whether the current cost estimate indicates the policy is infeasible.
 Motivated by CRPO’s tendency to oscillate between purely reward- and cost-focused updates, \cite{guetalaaai2024} propose PCRPO, which mitigates conflicts between reward and safety gradients using a softer switching mechanism and ideas from gradient manipulation \cite{pcgrad,cagrad}.
 When both objectives are optimised, the gradients are averaged, and if their angle exceeds $90^\circ$, each is projected onto the normal plane of the other.

 \paragraph{Model-Based and Shielding Approaches.} Shielding methods \citep{shielding,belardinelli2025probabilistic,jansen2020safe} intervene when a policy proposes unsafe actions, e.g.\ via lookahead or model predictive control, but typically require accurate dynamic models and can be costly. \citep{DBLP:conf/nips/Yu0Z22} train an auxiliary policy to edit unsafe actions, balancing reward against the extent of editing.
 Other typically model-based methods leverage control theory \citep{perkins2002lyapunov,berkenkamp2017safe,chow2018lyapunov,wang2023enforcing}.